Jade Moore: Club career

 On 18 August 2020, having been unable to feature for Orlando Pride, Moore joined Spanish Primera División team Atlético Madrid on loan until February 2021.
 She made her Atléti debut on 21 August, starting in a Champions League quarter-final defeat to Barcelona during the restart of the 2019–20 UEFA Women's Champions League.
 Her loan was terminated on 20 December 2020.

 Moore made her Orlando Pride debut on 10 April 2021, 12 months after first signing with the club, against Racing Louisville FC during the 2021 NWSL Challenge Cup tournament.
 She started all four games during the Challenge Cup before suffering a knee injury prior to the start of the regular season which kept her out for the rest of the year.
 She was extended a contract offer to return in 2022 but did not sign.

 On 27 January 2022, Moore returned to England to sign with Manchester United, now coached by Marc Skinner who had signed Moore for Orlando Pride and who she had previously worked with at Birmingham City.

 On 28 January 2023, Moore rejoined Reading on loan for the remainder of the 2022–23 season.
+She departed United at the end of her contract on 30 June 2023.

+On 25 August 2023, she signed for Birmingham City on a one-year contract.

+Moore joined the Tampa Bay Sun on 26 June 2024, ahead of the inaugural USL Super League season.
+Moore retired in 2025, following the 2024–25 USL Super League season that saw Sun FC capture the first-ever league championship.